It feels like a squeezing, pressing pain in your chest. You can sometimes

 may require one of the following procedures:

-- Angioplasty: which opens up arteries to improve blood flow and ease chest
+- Angioplasty: which opens up arteries to improve blood flow and ease chest pain.

 - Bypass surgery: a blood vessel is grafted onto a blocked artery to bypass